aifn-run/aifn-run/README.md

 ## Motivation

-Calling AI generation API's still needs boilerplate.
-In a single module, all the code required to call an API, get a JSON, find the message and print it out is abstracted away.

-`Async Functions` in Javascript, along with `ES Modules`, are widely supported by browsers and can also be easily used in Node.
+`Async Functions` and `ES Modules` are widely supported by browsers and can also be used to mix AI and Javascript.

-Why don't we use the features already provides to us, and integrate AI into regular JS code?
+One-off AI completions can help with many simples tasks, from content generation to text edition, moderation, and anything in between.

 ## Usage

-First, to [aifn.run](https://aifn.run) to get your API KEY.
+First, go to [aifn.run](https://aifn.run) and sign in to get an API KEY.

-Next, just import the module in your project and start using it!
+Next, just import the module via https in a project and start using it!

 ```ts
 import ai from 'https://aifn.run/ai.mjs';